cmacdougald/GAME2338/gamecritiquetemplate.md

 ## Final Thoughts

-One paragraph summary of your overall viewpoint of the game.
+One paragraph summary of your overall view of the game.